Myanmar Airways International: Sky Smile Privilege Program

+Ruby Tier members can redeem miles for award tickets as per the program's terms and conditions.
+Mileage accrual and redemption are based on miles provided in the mileage calculator.

 Sky Smile Executive Lounge

 MAI Sky Smile Executive Lounge at Yangon International Airport is offered exclusively for Diamond Card Members and business class passengers.
 The lounge offers refreshments, entertainment and business secretary services.